Robs0412/radiosonde_flight_visualization/README.md

 ![Main_window.png](__used_asset__/Main_window.png?raw=true "Main_window.png")

-And that's the output we want to see - the steps will follow below:
+And after some cklicks we will get following result - see the steps below: